f5devcentral/f5-bd-sre-demo/sre-usecases/03-observability-for-targeted-canary-with-ELK /README.md

 <br><br><br>

 ### 3. ELK Dashboard Sample
-_The following data is a dashboard sample and we can see user location and response time by user location._
+The following data is a dashboard sample and we can easily check visualized data in centralized display.

+_We can see user location counts and response time by user location._
 ![ELK_Pool](images/elk_map.png)
 <br><br>